streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_block_meta_module.md

-## The "map_block_meta" Module
+## Mapping Blocks

-This module takes a raw Ethereum block and returns a reduced version of block, with just three pieces of information: hash, parent hash and block number.
+This module takes a raw Ethereum block and returns a reduced version of a block, with just three pieces of information: hash, parent hash, and block number.

 - Input:
 - Output: